-- Dallas Lore Sharp (1914) remarking on Lake Malheur Bird Reservation
+- Dallas Lore Sharp (1914) remarked on Lake Malheur Bird Reservation

 Plan Your Visit

 Let our staff and volunteers at the Visitor Center help you plan your visit!
-The Visitor Center is located at Refuge headquarters and is a great starting point for you to become more familiar with the Refuge and the wildlife that live here.
-Visitors can obtain Refuge brochures and maps, see the most recent bird sightings, learn about birding “hot spots”, and browse nature and wildlife interpretive panels and exhibits.
-Learn more about other recreational opportunities such as wildlife watching, photography, the auto tour route, trails, fishing, hunting.
+The Visitor Center is located at the Refuge headquarters and is a great starting point for you to become more familiar with the Refuge and the wildlife that live here.
+Visitors can obtain Refuge brochures and maps, see the most recent bird sightings and about birding “hot spots”, browse nature and wildlife interpretive panels and exhibits, and learn more about other recreational opportunities such as wildlife watching, photography, the auto tour route, trails, fishing, and hunting.

 About Us